Ellen Bryan Moore: Biography

 Moore was born in Baton Rouge, Louisiana (where her grandfather served as mayor) on April 13, 1912.
 Her father, Alexander Bryan, had served as the warden of the Louisiana State Penitentiary.
 She received her bachelor's degree from the Louisiana State University.
 During World War II, Moore was a member of the Women's Army Corps and was a unit commander.
 She ran for Louisiana Register of State Lands against Lucille May Grace in 1948, before finally winning the position in 1952.
-After Grace took back the seat in 1956, she returned in 1960 and later served until 1976.
-Her position entailed the responsibility of administrating property owned by the state of Louisiana.
+After Grace took back the seat in 1956, Moore returned in 1960 and served until 1976.
+Her position entailed the responsibility of administering property owned by the state of Louisiana.
 She was also a heritage preserver, as was indicated in her efforts to salvage a Civil War battlefield near Baton Rouge.

-She was inducted to the Louisiana Center for Women in Government and Business Hall of Fame in 1995.
-After suffering a stroke in October the previous year, she died on February 20, 1999.
+Moore was inducted to the Louisiana Center for Women in Government and Business Hall of Fame in 1995.
+Following a stroke in October the previous year, she died on February 20, 1999.